 9 Fixes for Ugly Floors in a Rental Home

-Without a doubt, there can be plenty of advantages to renting, rather than buying, a home.
-Freedom to decorate as you please isn't usually one of them, though.
-That's too bad, since your rental is likely to be decked out in Early Bland (if you're fortunate) or Downright Dismal (if you're less than blessed).
+Without a doubt, there are plenty of advantages to renting a home rather than buying, but freedom to decorate as you please isn't usually one of them.
+Too bad, since your rental is likely to be decked out in Early Bland (if you're fortunate) or Downright Dismal (if you're less than blessed).
 One of the largest areas of your new home sweet home, in terms of square footage, is its floor.
 When the flooring is impractical and ugly, it's going to have a huge impact on the looks of your apartment … and your feelings about living there.
 How can you fix it up to be an attractive, functional reflection of your personal style?
 (Cheap and easy are musts.)
 Here are 9 questions that will help you figure out the best hack for your situation.

 CAVEAT: Always get permission from the owner, preferably written into your lease, before making any permanent changes.